dnlbauer/WHAM/README.md

 WHAM is licensed under the GPL-3.0 license.
 Please read the LICENSE file in this repository for more information.

 There's no publication for this WHAM implementation.
 However, there is a citeabe DOI.
-If you use this software for your work, please consider citing it: *Bauer, D, WHAM - An efficient weighted histogram analysis implementation written in Rust, Zenodo.  https://doi.org/10.5281/zenodo.1488597*
+If you use this software for your work, please consider citing it: *Bauer, D., WHAM - An efficient weighted histogram analysis implementation written in Rust, Zenodo. https://doi.org/10.5281/zenodo.1488597*

 Parts of this work, especially some perfomance optimizations and the I/O format, are inspired by the implementation of A. Grossfield (*Grossfield, A, WHAM: the weighted histogram analysis method, http://membrane.urmc.rochester.edu/content/wham*).